 So just how many peanuts does it take to make a jar of peanut butter?
 Quite a few!

-Peanuts are a good source of protein, vitamin E, niacin and magnesium.
+Peanuts aren't just delicious, they're also nutritious.
+Peanuts are a good source of protein, vitamin E, niacin, and magnesium.
 Peanuts are also naturally cholesterol-free and low in saturated fat.
 Peanut butter may also protect against cardiovascular disease due to high levels of monounsaturated fats.